george-hawkins/blender-donut-notebook/LEVEL-2.md

 ![img.png](completed-belt.png)

-Note: if you pop out the side menu with `n`, go to the _View_ tab and change the _Clip Start_ value to ~10cm then painting the inside of the hole is much easier.
+Note: if you pop out the side menu with `n`, go to the _View_ tab and change the _Clip Start_ value to ~10cm then painting the inside of the hole is much easier (as the front part of the donut, that hides the hole, is clipped away).

-I found I got the best painting result with click, then a stroke forward and back and then release and rotate.
+I found I got the best painting result with click, then a stroke forward and back and then release, rotate the donut and repeat.
 And then a little correcting at the edges by toggle the color with `x` and reducing the brush size.

 ### Darkening the donut

 We've used the brush and texture to introduce a lighter colored belt around the donut.
-Now to use the texture darken up and get rid of the flatness of the color of the rest of the donut.
+Now to use the texture to darken up and get rid of the flatness of the color of the rest of the donut.

 To do this, increase the brush size a little, make sure white is the primary color and change it to black (V value of 0).
 If you paint on the donut now - you'll paint a cloudy black color which isn't what we want.
 Instead, change the brush _Blend_ type from _Mix_ to _Overlay_ - this, instead of painting over the existing color, will reduce its brightness, i.e. make it darker (essentially adjust the V value of the existing color).